slevithan/oniguruma-parser/README.md

 The following don't yet throw errors, but should:

 - Subroutines used in ways that resemble infinite recursion.
-- Most invalid Unicode property names (see details below).

 Keep in mind that some Oniguruma features are so exotic that they aren't used in *any* public code on GitHub. `oniguruma-parser` supports ~99.99% of real-world Oniguruma regexes, based on a sample of 54,531 regexes used in 219 TextMate grammars.

-### Unicode property name validation

-This library is designed to be lightweight for use in browsers, so it doesn't currently include the list of Unicode script and block names supported by Oniguruma.
-Thus it can't determine most invalid Unicode property names.
-However:

-- It does know that Unicode "properties of strings" names are invalid.
-- It does normalize property names, and knows the list of supported POSIX, binary property, and general category names and aliases (so it can do perfect rather than just best-effort normalization on those).
-- Future versions of this library will make the Unicode property name data available for validation in a tree-shakable way.

 ## Intentional differences